charleswasaway/charleswasaway/README.md

 ⋆ Repost or share in any form

-This is MY work, not yours.
+That is MY work, not yours.
 So don't treat it as such.

 ------------------------------------------------------------------------------------------------------------------